 3.7.1 This data block provides information (see 3.1.2.2) on the physical properties of the recyclates.
 Attributes covered in this data block are placed in three positions and are applicable to specific recyclate forms as stipulated below.

-Position 1: Size as measured for flakes and pellets
+Position 1: Size as measured for flakes and pellets;

-Position 2: Bulk density for all recyclate forms.
+Position 2: Bulk density for all recyclate forms; and